benjamin-asdf/chunk-analyzer/Readme.md

 # Concepts

-This uses Anthropic public api, asking model to output regex patterns.
+- This uses *Anthropic public api*, asking a *model8 to output *regex patterns*.

-They are then used to filter the chunks.
+- The *regex patterns* are extracted and used to *filter* the input *source code chunks*. (by the program)

-The initial prompt is made from some summary and a portion of the input code base as example.
+- The *initial prompt* is made from pre-generated / prompt engineered text that summarizes the task and code base.

 # Build